Moved by community

 The Terminal is a singular catalytic opportunity to ignite a shared vision for a new future rooted in equity, where the rising tide of investment, innovation, and opportunity can be formed and realized by the very people who have made the community what it is today.

-Great Lawn Placemaking
+Historic Lawn Placemaking

 The Buffalo Central Terminal was awarded a Community Placemaking Grant from Project for Public Spaces to transform the Terminal’s Great Lawn from an under-designed, grassy lawn into a community-designed green space for the sharing of civic experiences.